-In collaboration with local musician Garry Gonis, Banff Public Library is pleased to present a series of intimate musical performances by Bow Valley artists throughout 2020.
+In collaboration with local musician Garry Gonis, Banff Public Library is pleased to present a series of intimate musical performances by Bow Valley artists throughout 2021.
+Previous performances can be viewed on our Facebook page.